Stuart Forster visits Mr Petit and finds the food among the most instagrammable in North East England.

 We decided to order a handful of plates then dip back for more.

-We chose the charred melon served with baby leaf salad, olives and truffled feta cheese — from the Australasia section of the menu — as a light counterpoint to the barbecued beef kebab, served with onion and mushroom.
+The charred melon served with baby leaf salad, olives and truffled feta cheese — from the Australasia section of the menu — appealed as a light counterpoint to the barbecued beef kebab, served with onion and mushroom.
 We also plumped for the Indonesian sea bream.
 The citrusy, pan-fried fish’s crisp skin contrasted with its succulent flesh.
 It was served in a piquant coconut and coriander sauce accompanied by white rice.

 Our second set of three dishes included lightly spiced garlic and chilli king prawns served with wilted lettuce.
 Out of curiosity we ordered the brik — crispy, triangular packets of zingy lamb accompanied by yogurt.